grafana/writers-toolkit/docs/sources/write/style-guide/write-for-developers/index.md

 #### Use the `code` shortcode for tabbed examples

 If you have the same example in multiple languages, use the [`code` shortcode](https://grafana.com/docs/writers-toolkit/write/shortcodes/#code).
-The website presents the snippets in tabs and remembers the users preferred choice.
+The website presents the snippets in tabs and remembers the user's preferred choice.

 ### Format partial code examples